 ESL classes are individualized and include computer-based instruction.
 The program also includes a career component to assist students with their next steps.
 Learners are assessed upon entry to determine English skill levels and placed in the appropriate learning level.
 Learners progress at their own pace and may repeat the course to continue in the next level as they move toward completion of all six ELAA levels.

-ESL classes are held at various locations throughout the county.
-Students must show proof of legal residence in the United States at the time of registration, and must pay a supplemental fee (\$20, \$35, or \$50, depending on household income).
+ESL classes are held at various locations throughout the county, as well as online.

 Contact adult.education@centralaz.edu for more information.

-We are more than an ESL program; we are a path to your future.: https://centralaz.edu/community/education-outreach/esl/
+We are more than an ESL program; we are a path to your future.: centralaz.edu/esl.